ihr-it-projekt/elastic-mover/README.md

 ### Options
 - `-d` export or import index data (default)
 - `-m` export or import index map
-- `-db` index in url will used as regex pattern.
+- `-p` index in url will used as regex pattern.
 All indexes who match string will exported in one file.
 Parameter is only used in export process.

 ### Example
 Export an index data from elasticsearch server to file: